 Another thing which all prospective students should expect yet still comes as a bit of a shock is just how hard they have to work when it comes to studying.
-And yes, for most courses first year won’t count towards your degree, but you still need to actually pass.
-It’s a big step up from A-level, and if you don’t keep up with the reading and attend enough classes you can quickly fine yourself falling behind.
+And yes, for most courses the first year won’t count towards your degree, but you still need to actually pass.
+It’s a big step up from A-level, and if you don’t keep up with the reading and attend enough classes you can quickly find yourself falling behind.
 Remember, you are there to work, after all, and the more work you do during the first year, the better prepared you will be when it comes to crunch time.
 So keep on top of things and you won’t have to miss out on any of the fun stuff!

 You will miss home

 One thing that most students may scoff at is if you tell them they’re going to be homesick during their first year at university, but it’s something a lot of students experience.
 In fact, data shows that over half of students experience homesickness at some point, so you’re not alone.
-Whether you’re missing your friends, family, dog or just those little home comforts (a nice bed, a bath etc.), being homesick is a common but strange and new feeling for most students.
-So it’s important to stay in contact with your friends and family, and make sure you plan to visit home for a weekend every so often.
+Whether you’re missing your friends, family, the dog or just those little home comforts (a nice bed, a bath etc.), being homesick is a common but strange and new feeling for most students.
+So it’s important to stay in contact with your friends and family and make sure you plan to visit home for a weekend every so often.
 This will help you overcome your homesickness and be ready to go when you get back to uni.

 You might not meet your best friend straight away

 One of the things that prospective students get told most often is how many amazing new friends they’re going to make during university life.
-However, this isn’t always the case, and can leave students feeling a bit confused and lonely if they don’t instantly click with the people they’re living with.
+However, this isn’t always the case and can leave students feeling a bit confused and lonely if they don’t instantly click with the people they’re living with.
 Recent research shows that 17% of students experience feelings of loneliness, which is a lot of people.
 However, luckily you’re going to meet loads of new people at university, so even if you don’t really get on with your flat mates you’ll make friends through your course, societies and other ways.
-As long as you keep positive, get involved and put yourself out there you’ll be fine, so don’t worry if you feel like you don’t fit in right away, as there’s loads of students who feel the same.
+As long as you keep positive, get involved and put yourself out there you’ll be fine, so don’t worry if you feel like you don’t fit in right away, as there are loads of students who feel the same.